tylerhiggins/project4-cs460/issues.md

-[7] Modify program to work recursively on directories [8] Test backing up large files, csv, and image files
+[7] Modify program to work recursively on directories [8] Test backing up large files, csv, and image files [9] Make sure the restoreThread closes the FP

 ## Tests ##